 Students who have satisfactorily completed this core of foundational courses and meet all other admissions requirements are admitted to the Graduate School.
 Those who have not completed these courses are admitted provisionally until they meet these requirements.
 All deficiencies must be removed, however, before the student is admitted to candidacy.
-Additional prerequisites for the Finance Concentration (3 sem. hrs.): • FIN 441 Investments Credits, 3 sem. hrs.

 M.B.A.
 Core Requirements All candidates for the M.B.A. degree complete a graduate core first, which is intended to give the student a knowledge of the principles underlying the operation of all business and public enterprise, to furnish each individual with tools of analysis, and to help develop effective ways of thinking about problems.
 These courses constitute the foundation upon which the more advanced and specialized aspects of the program are built.
 Graduate Core (18 sem. hrs.)
-FIN 6541 - Financial Management Credits, 3 sem. hrs.
-ACC 6501 - Accounting Issues in Business Decisions Credits, 3 sem. hrs.
-GBU 6552 - Law and Ethics in the Business Environment Credits, 3 sem. hrs.
-MGT 6570 - Managing in a Global Environment Credits, 3 sem. hrs.
-MGT 6571 - Quantitative Management Credits, 3 sem. hrs.
-MGT 6572 - Policy Formulation and Administration Credits, 3 sem. hrs.
-Finance Courses FIN 6542 - Advanced Financial Management Credits, 3 sem. hrs.
+FIN 6541 Financial Management (3 sem hrs) ACC 6501 Accounting Issues in Business Decisions (3 sem hrs) GBU 6552 Law and Ethics in the Business Environment (3 sem hrs) MGT 6570 Managing in a Global Environment (3 sem hrs) MGT 6571 Quantitative Management (3 sem hrs) MGT 6572 Policy Formulation and Administration (3 sem hrs) MIS 099- Spreadsheet Proficiency Requirement (No Credit Hours) Finance Courses FIN 6542 - Advanced Financial Management Credits, 3 sem. hrs.
 FIN 6543 - Financial Statement Analysis Credits, 3 sem. hrs.
 FIN 6544 - Advanced Investments Credits, 3 sem. hrs.
 FIN 6546 - Financial Markets and Institutions Credits, 3 sem. hrs.
 Total: 30 sem. hrs.